lachlan-ibm/ibmvia_autoconf/docs/examples.rst

 The deployment can be tested with the ``testuser`` IVIA user account.
 The user is created in the reverse proxy user registry, and can have password control and other account management capabilities applied.

-Once you have this scenario working you should try the "Identifier First Authetication" scenario for advanced login user experiences, include MMFA, passkey, and password authentication.
+Once you have this scenario working you should try the "Identifier First Authentication" scenario for advanced login user experiences, include MMFA, passkey, and password authentication.

 .. collapse:: Expand for code example of webseal reverse proxy configuration